maplibre/maplibre-gl-js-docs/docs/pages/api/index.md

   # version="" version is set dynamically in page-shell.js
 ---

-MapLibre GL JS is a JavaScript library that uses WebGL to render interactive maps from vector tiles and [MapLibre styles](https://maplibre.org/maplibre-style-spec).
-It is part of the [MapLibre GL ecosystem](https://github.com/maplibre).
+MapLibre GL JS is a TypeScript library that uses WebGL2 to render interactive maps from vector tiles in a browser.
+The customization of the map comply with the [MapLibre Style Spec](https://maplibre.org/maplibre-style-spec).
+It is part of the [MapLibre ecosystem](https://github.com/maplibre), with a pendant for Mobile, Desktop, Servers called [MapLibre Native](https://maplibre.org/projects/maplibre-native/).

 ## Quickstart